borori/kodamas/README.md

 It is created as a development tool intended to be used when you want to automatically execute the intended Shell when updating target files.

+## Venefit
-- easy installation (unnecessary privilege)
+- easy installation
+  - privilege are not require for installation
-- Less dependency
+  - less dependency (need python and libc)
+  - clear code
+  - aim to work with python 2.7 or higher
+- easy useful
-- Less configuration
+  - less configuration

+## Installation

 This is not distributing to PyPI, only github.

-## Installation

 simple way
 ```sh